taidaesal/vulkano_tutorial/doc_src/section_7.md

         {
             color: [final_color],
             depth_stencil: {},
-            input: [color, normals, depth]
+            input: [color, normals]
         }
     ]
 ).unwrap());
 ```

-Lot to take in here, luckily there isn't much new syntax so we can move through it bit by bit.
+Lot to take in here but luckily there isn't much new syntax so we can move through it bit by bit.

 First, take note of the new way we're declaring this.
 Instead of `single_pass_renderpass!` as in the past, we are now using a macro named `ordered_passes_renderpass!`.
 The difference is about what you might expect, with `single_pass_renderpass!` actually just being a shortcut helper for using `ordered_passes_renderpass!` with only one sub-pass.
 We could just as easily have been using `ordered_passes_renderpass!` from the beginning.
 The reason we didn't is because I feel that the helper macro lowers some of the initial complexity a new learner has to deal with until they're ready for the more complicated version.
 You're ready now, so here we are.